city72/city-72/README.md

 #### Install add-ons - Production (adds $100/month)

+If you would prefer to test the site for free use the add-on instructions in the next section.
+NOTE: If you know you will launch this site to the public use these paid add-ons.

 **postgresql:** This add-on has cost of $50 per month.
 It's is the database in your application.

 ```sh